TobyLobster/DrawConversion/readme.md

 * Compression: These seem to be uncommon, and reserved for storing SVG files in a compressed form on servers.
 There are 3rd party tools to create the compressed form of SVG known as .svgz files.
 * Storing image files externally.
 All image files are embedded within the SVG file itself.
 There are security concerns/restrictions that discourage/prevent using external images in SVGs, so it is best avoided.
 See [SVG Security](https://www.w3.org/wiki/SVG_Security) and [Secure Static Mode](https://www.w3.org/TR/SVG/conform.html#secure-static-mode).
 * Third party applications have added their own Draw object types.
 They are skipped (ignored).
 There are too many of them, and not enough format information nor examples of them.

+## What I Learned

+Find out [what I learned](insights/insights.md) about the format while writing this convertor.